Cubs Single Season HR Leaders at Each Position

 The 1889 season was Ad Gumbert‘s first full year in the big leagues, and he made it count on both ends.
 He appeared in 31 games (28 starts) on the mound, leading to a 16-13 record, 3.62 ERA, and 1.36 WHIP.
 The hurler was a solid hitter throughout his career (.275/.338/.396 line over nine years), but nothing was quite like his second year in the majors.

 Those seven homers were part of the 12 total extra-base hits he accumulated (three doubles, two triples).
 He slashed .288/.339/.471 with a single-season career-high 29 RBI, too.
-Gumbert slugged another three dingers the following year in Boston, and then never hit that many in one year again.
+Gumbert slugged another three dingers the following year in Boston and then never hit that many in one year again.
 His career finished with 15 total homers, so two-thirds of them came between 1889 and 1890.

 First Base: Derrek Lee, 2005: 46 Home Runs